Angelika3108/COVID19_LT/README.md

 1. Cleaned and transformed public datasets(COVID and population).

-2. Implemented 14-days moving average smoothing for time series analysis
+2. Implemented 14-days rolling average smoothing for time series analysis

 3. Developed charts to show infection and death trends over time by age category.